 It’s good to have different opinions involved in the decision, but don’t allow egos to get in the way.
 Get a mix of left and right-brained professionals to get the broadest range of opinions and avoid using a committee to decide on the name.
 Don’t allow a group to decide on one name.
 Use them to narrow it down to a few different names and make the decision yourself.
 They should be giving you feedback and ideas, not creating the name themselves.
 That job is ultimately up to you.

 Give your company future options

-If you have any intention of expanding your business or taking it overseas then you need to make sure that your business’s name will allow you to do that seamless.
+If you have any intention of expanding your business or taking it overseas then you need to make sure that your business’s name will allow you to do that seamlessly.
 Avoid including any geographic locations in your name or product/service descriptions that you might want to add to in the future.
-For example, a company called ‘Raincoats for Women’ have immediately limited their product line and their demographic, which means that their expansion options are very limited.
+For example, a company called ‘Raincoats for Women’ have immediately limited its product line and its demographic, which means that its expansion options are very limited.
 Keep your company name open enough to allow any changes you might make in the future.

 Keep it short, simple and concise

 You want your business’s name to pack a punch and say everything that it has to say in a minimal amount of words.
 The more words you have in a name the more difficult it is for your customers to memorize.
 You should also avoid adding “flare” to your name by using alternative spellings or words that are difficult to pronounce.
 While some companies can get away with nonsensical names, they can be a big risk when your company is just starting out, so it’s best to avoid them unless you have the success to back them up.